spot_img

 AI image generated by Google Gemini

-Under Mansa Musa’s patronage, Timbuktu became a major centre of Islamic scholarship, home to the University of Sankore and a vast collection of manuscripts covering theology, law, astronomy, and medicine.
-The city attracted scholars from across the Islamic world and produced a literary and intellectual tradition that continued long after the empire’s decline.
+Mansa Musa’s patronage transformed Timbuktu into a major center of Islamic scholarship.
+The University of Sankore housed an extensive manuscript collection covering theology, law, astronomy, and medicine, attracting scholars from across the Islamic world and producing a literary and intellectual tradition that continued long after the empire’s decline.

-The Mali Empire’s trans-Saharan trade networks connected sub-Saharan Africa to the Mediterranean and, through it, to Europe and the Middle East.
-Gold from Mali mines funded Venetian and Genoese commerce, minted Florentine florins, and circulated through economies that had no direct knowledge of where it came from.
+Trade networks linking sub-Saharan Africa with the Mediterranean, Europe, and the Middle East enabled Mali to export gold.
+That gold funded Venetian and Genoese commerce, was minted into Florentine florins, and circulated through economies that had no idea where it originated.

 5. Ottoman Empire (c.
 1299–1922 CE)